kpfaulkner/jxl-go/README.md

 Once that is done will focus on performance improvements.
 There are many areas to look at:

 - Memory allocation
-- Convert 2D and 3D slices into 1D slice but with helper functions to access 2D and 3D slices
-- IO (currently lots of single byte reads/writes)
 - Parallelism
 - SIMD